inktrap/plantsharing.de/README.md

 Main repository for custom plantsharing.de content:

  - contains translations of the karrot landing page.
 Parts have been adapted to fit [plantsharing.de 🌱](plantsharing.de).
- - media (logo, pictures, …) will follow soon
+ - media (bg, fonts, logo, pictures, …)

 Furthermore: